 “Forgive their crassness,” said one of the wives.
 An attractive, slim, dark-haired lady in her late twenties.
 “We are the Faulkner family from London.
 This is my husband, John, he’s a printer.
 I’m his wife Jill.
 We’ve recently purchased the whole of the top floor at Rocamar apartment block on Calle Carabeo.
 We hope to complete the paperwork and move in sometime this week.”

 “I’m his younger brother George Faulkner and this gorgeous girl is my wife, Cheryl, I’m a jeweller in Hatton Garden.
 We’re just along for the ride.
-We also have two other brothers who are likely to be bothering you in the not-too-distant future.
+We also have two other brothers, who are likely to be bothering you in the not-too-distant future.
 Bob, is a cabbie, and the other is Dougie; best not to inquire too closely about his career path.”

 “We look forward to having you with us,” said Donna.
 “This is my son Robin he runs the bar and restaurant.”